ygfalcon/Solsniper-zero/README.md

 # SolHunter Zero

 SolHunter Zero is an autonomous AI-driven trading bot for the Solana blockchain.

-This project is a starting point based on the provided high‑level specifications.
+This project is targeted towards being the greatest Solana bot ever created and built by a mad genius known only as zero

 ## Primary User Preferences